 While I really wanted to reach the top of Rainier, I had also become set on the fact that I didn’t want to summit via the DC/Muir route or the Emmons, at least not for my first summit.
-I wanted to do something slightly more technical, wanted to carry all my gear (not stay in the shelter), and do something a little more off the beaten path and less crowded.
+I wanted to do something slightly more technical (alpine ice climbing), wanted to carry all my gear (not stay in the Camp Muir shelter), and do something a little more off the beaten path and less crowded.

-We would be weekend warrior-ing it: meet up at Rainier on Friday evening, set out Saturday morning for Camp Hazard, go for the summit Sunday morning and then descend all the way back to Paradise via the standard DC/Muir route.
+We would be weekend warrior-ing it: meeting up at Mount Rainier on Friday evening, set out Saturday morning for Camp Hazard, go for the summit Sunday morning and then descend all the way back to Paradise via the standard DC/Muir route.

-In the end I did find my Park pass, I did grab a climbing pass and permit before closing time, and I was able to meet up with Matt and Louis even with marginal cell coverage in Ashford.
-We grabbed food and went over last minute logistics before setting off to bivy in the parking lot.
+In the end, I did find my National Park pass, I did grab a climbing pass and permit before closing time, and I was able to meet up with Matt and Louis even with the marginal cell coverage in the little town of Ashford, Washington.
+We grabbed food and went over last-minute logistics before setting off to bivy in the parking lot.